 The most important thing is that you find a supplement that meets your needs.
 Be sure to check out Sleekgeek’s position and our guidelines for choosing a good product described above.

-Turns out, there are actually many different protein supplement brands out there that meet these needs…
+Turns out, there are actually many different multivitamin supplement brands out there that meet these needs…

 So what do Elan and I (Eric) use?